SpiralBL0CK/LetMeH8You/README.md

 *Anti-Reverse engineering measures(ptrace,obfuscanion,spcial flags used for compiling)(will be soon implemented)

-*Sending an email using Unix command sendmail(early development)
+*Sending an email using Unix command "sendmail"(early development)